"My God shall supply all your need according to His riches in glory by Christ" (Philippians 4:19).

 Contextually, the meaning of Paul's statement is that God shall supply for all our needs.
 This is the proper and doctrinally correct understanding of his statement.

-I always find it intriguing, however, that a cursory reading of Philippians 4:19 seems to indicate that God's supply is need itself.
-Again, this was not the Apostle or the Holy Spirit's intention, but the truth of the matter (confirmed by many other Scriptures) is that in our present existence, we actually need need.
+I find it intriguing, however, that a cursory reading of Philippians 4:19 seems to indicate that God's supply is need itself.
+Again, this was likely not the Apostle or the Holy Spirit's intention, but the truth of the matter (confirmed by many other Scriptures) is that in our present existence, we actually need need.
 Without necessity in its countless forms experienced during our earthly lives, we would never begin to look outside ourselves for our Lord's supply.
+"Before I was afflicted I went astray: but now have I kept Thy Word" (Psalm 119:67).

 "I know both how to be abased, and I know how to abound: every where and in all things I am instructed both to be full and to be hungry, both to abound and to suffer need."